 The free version does almost everything you could need.

 But if you want to work in high-resolution or use advanced edits and have access to more images and elements, the reasonably priced premium subscription might be better for you.

 3. SNAP Auto Poster

-This really is a huge time-saving tool for social media.
+It really is a huge time-saving tool for social media.

 Social Networks Auto-Poster (SNAP) is a WordPress plugin for publishing and sharing posts and articles on social media.

-You can automatically post to over 20 social different networks and publishing platforms, including Facebook, Instagram, Twitter, Pinterest, Medium, Flipboard, WordPress, ScoopIt, and Blogger.
+You can automatically post to over 20 social networks and publishing platforms, including Facebook, Instagram, Twitter, Pinterest, Medium, Flipboard, WordPress, ScoopIt, and Blogger.

 The plugin will automatically post any new blog post you publish to all of your selected social media platforms.